 Reports delivered by IT have a high probability of being wrong as business users may not specify their requirements clearly.
 A business user who understands the database structure can be much more effective in answering his/her questions than an IT professional who only reads a few lines of requirement about the necessary report.

 Finally, self-service reporting frees up technical resources so that they can shift their focus on more important tasks rather than trying to meet the demand of report requests.

 Self-service reporting democratizes analytics and supports data-driven decision making:

-- Facilitates alignment across different business units as those units rely on a single source of truth
+- And facilitates alignment across different business units as those units rely on a single source of truth.

 What are common reports automated by self-service reporting?

 Required reports that need to be prepared by publicly-held enterprises for their investors, creditors, and lenders.
 The purpose of external reports is to state the financial condition of the company so that they can be transparent to investors.
 External reports include:

 - Income statement